ashcorpdev/sl-export/README.md

 This tool will allow you to export your Streamlabs Loyalty Extension points to a CSV file that can be imported into StreamElements.

+*This tool uses cookies and tokens from your browser - this may lead to Streamlabs potentially locking your account if used incorrectly.*

+*Use at your own risk.*

 ### Setup
 In order for the tool to work, you'll need to install NodeJS and grab a few details from the developer tools in your browser.
 Please follow the instructions below to get started.